7 Insights from Visiting Israel

 5. Judeo-Christianity is a historical religion

 While many people think of faith as blind, the Judeo-Christian faiths are uniquely rooted in history.
 It was amazing to travel throughout Israel and see some of the sites where the biblical stories took place, such as Bethlehem, the Valley of Boaz, the altar of Jeroboam, the tomb of Jesus, the shores of Joppa, the Western Wall of Jerusalem, and more.
+My favorites were the pool of Bethesda (where Jesus healed an invalid in John 5) and the palace of King David.
 The Bible does not consist of stories “in a land far, far away.”
 Rather, it is based on real people, in real time, and real places.
 While many of the biblical sites have been destroyed, many still endure.
 And the remains testify to historical nature of both Judaism and Christianity.

 6. Food in Israel is amazing